-Food service on the Denton campus is provided by ARAMARK, a professional food service contractor and management team.
+Food service on the Denton campus is provided by a professional food service contractor and management team.
 During fall, spring, and summer semesters, a choice of meal plans provides food service seven days a week.
-A selection of plans consists of traditional contract meals or an a-la-carte cash plan.
+A unique selection of plans consists of traditional contract meals or an a la carte cash plan.
 Meal plans are facilitated with the use of computerized ID meal cards.

-Students are encouraged to choose the meal plan that will most adequately meet their needs.
+Students are urged to choose the meal plan that will most adequately meet their needs.
 Food is served in the Student Center and the Guinn-Stark Commons.
-Special arrangements can be made for students who are ill and for those on special diets by contacting the office of Food Services.
-(Meals will not be served during the Thanksgiving holiday, winter or spring breaks).
+Special arrangements can be made for students who are ill and for those on special diets by contacting the office of the Director of Food Services.
+(Meals will not be served during the Thanksgiving Holiday or Spring Break).

 The computerized ID meal card may not be transferred to another individual nor can missed meals be carried over to another semester.
 There is a replacement fee for lost meal cards.
-The cost of meal plans and hours of service are published in separate bulletins for fall, spring, and summer, and they are available in the University Housing office, Admissions, Student Life and the Food Services office.
+The cost of meal plans and hours of service are published in separate bulletins for fall, spring, and summer, and they are available in the Offices of University Housing, Admissions and Registration, Student Life or the Food Services Office.

 All students living in traditional rooms in the Denton residence halls must select a meal plan.
 Students residing in apartments are not required to purchase the meal plan; however, they may do so.
 Meal plans are also available to commuter students.
-Food is also available on a cash basis in all dining locations.
+Food is also available on the cash basis in all dining locations.

 Additional cash value may be added to the card at any time during the semester.
 Any decreases in the meal plan must be made during the first week of classes.
 Meal plan increases may be made at any time during the semester.
-Additional information may be obtained by writing the Office of Food Services at P.O.
-Box 425619, Denton, Texas 76204-5619.
+Additional information may be obtained by writing the Director of Food Services at P.O.
+Box 425619, Denton, Texas 76204-5619 or by calling 940/898-3663.